Hey, hey, it's the weekend!

 PINE FLIP: Douglas Fir Brandy, egg white, agave, Pollux Imperial IPA

-What helps Ecliptic stand out from the (some say oversaturated) craft brewpub crowd is the food.
-Yes, the beer is excellent, but the food . . . the food transcends traditional pub grub.
+What helps Ecliptic stand out from the Portland, Oregon craft brewpub crowd is the food.
+Yes, the beer is excellent!
+But the food transcends traditional pub grub.

-Ecliptic currently offers a delicious romaine salad, but on this visit, I thoroughly enjoyed the endive salad with asian pears, camembert toast, and maple-mustard vinaigrette.
+Ecliptic currently offers a delicious romaine salad.
+On this visit, however, I thoroughly enjoyed the endive salad.
+It had asian pears, camembert toast, and maple-mustard vinaigrette.

 I also loved this FRIED GREEN TOMATO, topped with bay shrimp and dill.
 I've actually been dreaming about this dish since, and aim to remake it at home someday.
 The well seasoned bay shrimp dill topping is the perfect complement to the crispy fried tomato.

-The PAN-ROASTED CHICKEN rotates and currently comes with parsley spaetzle, but I loved the sweet combo with corn, zucchini, cojita cheese, and red pepper vinaigrette.
+The PAN-ROASTED CHICKEN dish rotates.
+It currently comes with parsley spaetzle, but I loved the sweet combo with corn, zucchini, cojita cheese, and red pepper vinaigrette.
 The chicken skin was crisped beautifully and the chicken was tender and flavorful.

-I’ve saved the best, however, for last: SWEET AND SPICY DRUMSTICKS were a showstopper, and they tasted just as sticky, sweet, delicious as they look.
+I've saved the best, however, for last.
+These SWEET AND SPICY DRUMSTICKS were a showstopper!
+And they tasted just as sticky, sweet, delicious as they look.

-There is also a kids menu with standard kid fare such as burgers and fries, but also trout sticks and finger steaks.
+There is indeed a kids menu at Ecliptic Brewing.
+It has standard kid fare such as burgers and fries, but also trout sticks and finger steaks.

 For dessert, I highly recommend the churros.